stetat/ToDo-bot/README.md

 <hr>

 <h2>What can this bot do?</h2>
-1. Create a new task
+1. Create a new task'\n'
-2. Show all users' tasks
+2. Show all users' tasks'\n'
-3. Update the status for users' tasks
+3. Update the status for users' tasks'\n'
-4. Delete tasks in bulk
+4. Delete tasks in bulk'\n'
-5. Show done/incomplete statistics for the user
+5. Show done/incomplete statistics for the user'\n'
-6. Get AI advice for any task ( limited by 5 requests per user per day )
+6. Get AI advice for any task ( limited by 5 requests per user per day )'\n'